aliutkus/torchinterp1d/README.md

 If not installed, you must:
 1. Clone that repo through `git clone git@github.com:aliutkus/torchsearchsorted.git`
-2. Go in the corresponding `install` subdirectory of that repo and launch `python setup.py install`.
+2. Go in the corresponding directory of that repo and launch `pip install .`.

-Then, go in the `install` subfolder and type `python setup.py install`
+Then, type `pip install .` in the root folder of this repo.

 ## Usage

-Try out `python test.py`
+Try out `python test.py` in the `examples` folder.
 ```
 Solving 100000 interpolation problems: each with 100 observations and 30 desired values
 CPU: 8060.260ms, GPU: 70.735ms, error: 0.000000%.